Distant sunset view of Sedona, Arizona, and the stunning mountains behind the city.

 2. Catalina Foothills

-Ranked by Niche as the best suburb in the state, Catalina Foothills is also a wonderful area to retire.
+Ranked by Niche as the best suburb in the state in 2025, Catalina Foothills is also a wonderful area to retire.
 Located north of the Rillito River, the city’s residents love how picturesque their community is, and the Santa Catalina Mountains offer not only stunning natural views but ample opportunities to get out and enjoy the wonderful Arizona weather.
 Check out the golf courses at the Arizona National Golf Club or head out to explore Bear Canyon Trail.
 You’ll definitely want to check out the Sabino Canyon Recreation Area, as well, which offers lots of spots to have a picnic with family or enjoy the local wildlife and plants.

 Catalina Foothills is right outside of Tucson, too, so you’ll find plenty of options for food and shopping right in your backyard.
 Head over to La Encantada, or check out the Paloma Village Center.
 When you’re ready for a bite to eat, locals love Guadalajara Original Grill and The Barnyard Crafthouse & Eatery.